 Hotel Marqueses (Cusco, Peru): We stayed here for 2 nights to acclimate before beginning our 4-day trek on the Inca Trail.
-And I’m SO glad that we did.
+And I'm SO glad that we did.
 If I could do it over again I would have stayed for 3 nights instead.
-Since I’m a sea level dweller, the jump up to 11,000 feet in Cusco definitely took it’s toll on me.
-Let’s just say I’m glad the hotel has a oxygen tank on hand for when it’s guests suffer from altitude sickness.
+Since I'm a sea-level dweller, the jump up to 11,000 feet in Cusco definitely took its toll on me.
+Let's just say I'm glad the hotel has an oxygen tank on hand for when it's guests suffer from altitude sickness.
 The hotel staff were very kind, helpful, understanding, and accustomed to guests struggling with the altitude.

 JW Marriot Hotel Lima (Lima, Peru): We decided to extend the layover on our return flight home with an overnight stay in Lima.
 While Lima is a large city with plenty to do we stayed only one night with the sole purpose of having dinner at Central.
 The hotel (and the dinner at Central) with a room overlooking the ocean and boardwalk below was definitely a splurge for us but you only celebrate your 10 year anniversary once so we made the most it!
 I forgot to take pictures of our hotel and room (which I'm not sure how that happened) but you can check out the link for pics.

 Where we ate: